 \subsection{Motivation}

 \IEEEPARstart{O}{VER} the past two decades, the utilization of formal methods to synthesize controllers for dynamical systems has gained increasing attention.
 This endeavor aims to formally design a controller, often endowed with a state-feedback-like architecture, to ensure adherence of the dynamical system to high-level logical specifications, including those expressed through linear temporal logic (LTL) formulas~\cite{pnueli1977temporal, baier2008principles}.
 Emerging applications, however, are typically high-dimensional due to the increasing complexity of modern engineering systems, the demand for advanced autonomous decision-making, and the integration of sophisticated control and optimization techniques.
-Regrettably, the high dimension poses inherent difficulties to the procedure of formally synthesizing controllers, stemming from computational challenges.
+Regrettably, high dimensionality poses inherent difficulties to the formal synthesis of controllers, stemming from computational challenges.
 This challenge has motivated the control community to develop scalable methodologies.

 One promising approach in mitigating computational challenges is the use of \emph{model order reduction (MOR)}.
-In broad terms, MOR techniques center around forming simplified, low-dimensional models capable of retaining the main features of the original, high-dimensional systems.
-Once a reduced-order model (ROM) is constructed, it can effectively replace the original system, thereby simplifying the control synthesis process for high-dimensional dynamical systems while alleviating the computational complexity~\cite{antoulas2005approximation}.
-In particular, the results derived from ROMs can be systematically transferred to the original systems by designing an interface map that establishes a precise correspondence between the controllers of both systems.
-By formally characterizing the deviation between the output trajectories of the two systems through the notion of simulation functions (SFs), one can guarantee that the original system satisfies a high-level logic specification analogous to its ROM, albeit subject to guaranteed error bounds~\cite{lavaei2022automated}.
+In broad terms, MOR techniques center around forming simplified, low-dimensional models capable of retaining the main features of original, high-dimensional systems.
+Once a reduced-order model (ROM) is constructed, it can effectively replace the original system, thereby simplifying the control synthesis process for high-dimensional dynamical systems and alleviating computational complexity~\cite{antoulas2005approximation}.
+In particular, the results derived from a ROM can be systematically transferred to its original system by designing an interface function that establishes a precise correspondence between the controllers of both systems.
+By formally characterizing the closeness between the output trajectories of the two systems via the notion of simulation functions (SFs), one can guarantee that the original system satisfies a high-level logic specification analogous to its ROM, albeit subject to guaranteed error bounds~\cite{lavaei2022automated}.